the-turing-way/the-turing-way/Chapter_Version_Control.md

 A version control system lets multiple users simultaneously edit their own copies of a project.
 Usually, the version control system is able to merge simultaneous changes by two different users: for each line, the final version is the original version if neither user edited it, or is the edited version if one of the users edited it.
 A conflict occurs when two different users make simultaneous, different changes to the same line of a file.
 In this case, the version control system cannot automatically decide which of the two edits to use (or a combination of them, or neither!).
 Manual intervention is required to resolve the conflict.

-“Simultaneous” changes do not necessarily happen at the exact same moment of time.
+"Simultaneous" changes do not necessarily happen at the exact same moment of time.
 Change 1 and Change 2 are considered simultaneous if:

 - User A makes Change 1 before User A does an update that brings Change 2 into User A's working copy, and
 - User B makes Change 2 before User B does an update that brings Change 1 into User B's working copy.

-In a distributed version control system, there is an explicit operation, called merge, that combines simultaneous edits by two different users.
-Sometimes merge completes automatically, but if there is a conflict, merge requests help from the user by running a merge tool.
-In centralized version control, merging happens implicitly every time you do update.

 ------